Covington, Kentucky: Transportation

-U.S. Route 25, Interstate 71 in Kentucky and Interstate 75 in Kentucky serve downtown Covington.
+U.S. Route 25, Interstate 71 and Interstate 75 serve downtown Covington.

 Bus transit is served by the Transit Authority of Northern Kentucky (TANK).

 Covington Union Station served Chesapeake and Ohio and Louisville and Nashville passenger trains into the 1960s.
 The final train making stops at the station was the L&N's Pan-American (Cincinnati-New Orleans) in 1971.
 The L&N's Humming Bird (Cincinnati- Memphis and New Orleans) also served the station.
 C&O trains included the Fast Flying Virginian, George Washington and Sportsman.
 The C&O dropped Union Station from its trains' itineraries in 1966.

 Covington is served by Cincinnati/Northern Kentucky International Airport (CVG), which is the largest airport in the state.
 The airport is one of DHL Aviation's three superhubs, serving destinations throughout the Americas, Europe, Africa, and Asia, making it the seventh-busiest airport in the U.S. based on cargo operations.
 CVG also serves as a focus city for Allegiant Air and is the airlines largest O&D airport.
-The airport additionally serves as a operating base for Delta Air Lines subsidiary Endeavor Air and as a maintenance base for American Airlines subsidiary PSA Airlines.
+The airport additionally serves as an operating base for Delta Air Lines subsidiary Endeavor Air and as a maintenance base for American Airlines subsidiary PSA Airlines.